 Contents insurance covers you if your belongings are stolen or damaged by fire, flood, subsidence or other accidents that aren't your fault.
 You can also choose to take out additional cover for accidental damage caused by you.
-So for example if your bathroom floor needed replaced because a water pipe burst, you could claim for a new floor on your insurance.
-If it needed replaced because you let the bath overflow, you would need accidental damage cover to claim on your insurance.
+So for example if your bathroom floor needs replacing because a water pipe burst, you could claim for a new floor on your insurance.
+If it needs replacing because you let the bath overflow, you would need accidental damage cover to claim on your insurance.

 Some expensive goods, such as jewellery, art and antiques, may need to be insured separately.
 You can also extend the cover for items you take out of the home, such as jewellery, a laptop computer or a bicycle.